joizel/owasp_korean/10_ClientSideTesting/OTG-CLIENT-005.rst

 However, it may happen that the user is given a certain degree of freedom in terms of possibilities to supply HTML code;
 in that case it is required to test whether no CSS injections are
-possible: tags like “link” and “style” should be disallowed, as well
+possible: tags like "link" and "style" should be disallowed, as well

-as attributes “style”.
+as attributes "style".

 |